wormholer/KAP-manual/en/install/quick_install_CDH.en.md

 ### Prepare Environment

 KAP need run in a Hadoop node, to get better stability, we suggest you to deploy it a pure Hadoop client machine, on which it command like *hive*, *hbase*, *hadoop*, *hdfs* already be installed and configured.
-To make things easier we strongly recommend you try KAP with *All-in-one* sandbox VM, like *Hortonworks Sandbox 2.2* and *Cloudera QuickStart VM 5.7*.
+To make things easier we strongly recommend you try KAP with *All-in-one* sandbox VM, like *Hortonworks Sandbox(HDP)* and *Cloudera QuickStart VM(CDH)*.
 The minimal memory should be 10GB.

 > Since different Sandbox have different HBase version, please install the corresponding KAP distribution.
 >